Phil-Sparkes/comp230-cpd/README.md

 Also, this week managed to get my hands on the HoloLens which was a lot of fun, I managed to set it up so that it streamed to the computer in the VR room and gave the log in details to Moon.

-Had a group pitch for the game which I didn’t get to contribute much because I was using my time to work on the prototypes, our team managed to pitch it well but will try to offer more help with the pitch next time.

 Gathering data through questionnaires and interviews has proven to be hard, I managed to balance the male to females with the interviews at least via the help of online friends.

 ## Week Five

 In 210 we were implementing Modelling and texturing into our projects, I could not get this working throughout the session and spent a long time trying to fix it after.
 Managed to find the problem eventually and it began to work.

+For 220 this week I was focusing on making the website – Putting the results in graphs and tables.

+For 230 our normal session was replaced with a group pitch for the game which I didn’t get to contribute to much, because I was using my time to work on the prototypes, our team managed to pitch it well but will try to offer more help with the pitch next time.

 ## Week Six